realkemon/home/pages/etl_ice.md

 Story
 ============

-In an attempt to locate a secret Rocket Base in occupied Norway, the Allies launch a stealth attack on an Axis outpost.
-Facing the Allied advances, the Axis quickly retreated to a nearby storage facility and abandoned the coastal fortress leaving behind crucial documents depicting the location of the secret Rocket Base.
+In an attempt to locate a secret rocket base, the Allies launch a stealth attack on an Axis outpost.
+Facing the Allied advances, the Axis quickly retreated to a nearby storage facility and abandoned the coastal fortress leaving behind crucial documents depicting the location of the secret rocket base.
-The Axis forces must retrieve these documents and radio them to the nearby Storage Facility for safe-keeping.
+The Axis forces must retrieve these documents and radio them to the nearby storage facility for safe-keeping.
 The Allies attempt to hold the fortress until further reinforcements can make their way to the location.